rept0id/srt-zero-remover/README.md

 # srt-zero-remover

+# simple (KiSS) python script

+# use it, in order to
-# simple (KiSS) python script to remove 0s fromcorrupted .SRT subtitles files.
+# remove 0s from corrupted .SRT subtitles files.